Archdiocese of Dijon

-The Roman Catholic Archdiocese of Dijon (Latin: Archidioecesis Divionensis; French: Archidiocèse de Dijon) is a diocese of the Latin Church of the Roman Catholic Church in France.
+The Archdiocese of Dijon (Latin: Archidioecesis Divionensis; French: Archidiocèse de Dijon) is a Latin diocese of the Catholic Church in France.
 The archepiscopal see is Dijon Cathedral, which is located in the city of Dijon.
 The diocese comprises the entire department of Côte-d'Or, in the Region of Bourgogne.
 Originally established as the Diocese of Dijon in 1731, and suffragan to the Archdiocese of Lyon, the diocese was elevated to the rank of archdiocese in 2002.
 The most significant jurisdiction change occurred after the Concordat of 1801, when the diocese annexed the department of Haute-Marne.
 In 1821, a papal bull re-established the Diocese of Langres.
-The current archbishop is Antoine Hérouard, appointed in 2022.
+Since 2022 the archbishop has been Antoine Hérouard.

 History

 Myths

 Between the years 506 and 540, it was revealed to Gregory, Bishop of Langres, an ancestor of Gregory of Tours, that a tomb which the piety of the peasants led them to visit contained the remains of St. Benignus.
 He had a large basilica erected over it, and soon travellers from Italy brought him the acts of this saint's martyrdom.
 These acts are part of a collection of documents according to which Burgundy was evangelized in the 2nd century by St. Benignus, an Asiatic priest and the disciple of St. Polycarp, assisted by two ecclesiastics, Andochius and Thyrsus.
 The good work is said to have prospered at Autun, where it received valuable support from the youthful Symphorianus; at Saulieu where Andochius and Thyrsus had established themselves; at Langres where the three brothers, Speusippus, Eleusippus, and Meleusippus, were baptized, and finally at Dijon.
 In the meantime the persecution of Marcus Aurelius broke out, and St. Benignus and his companions were put to death.

 The doubts first raised by Boulliau and Tillemont in the 17th century concerning the authenticity of these acts seem justified by the conclusions of G. Van Hooff and Louis Duchesne, according to which the Acts of St. Benignus and the martyrdom of the three brothers of Langres, on which the aforesaid traditions are based, are apocryphal and copied from Cappadocian legends.
 Animated polemics arose among the scholars of France on the apostolate of St. Benignus.